 Members can sign up for group classes, personal training, or nutritional consulting to help them meet their fitness goals.

-If you are interested in being a community-centered fitness club, then the Paseo Club may be the place for you.
-Schedule a tour of the club and meet members, instructors, and staff.
+If you are interested in being a community-centered fitness club, then the Paseo Club is the place for you.
+Join the club and begin your journey enjoying the Paseo life.

 Jen Azevedo